Todbot's Displays Tricks

 Dealing with E-Ink "Refresh Too Soon" Error

 E-Ink displays are damaged if refreshed too frequently.
 CircuitPython enforces this, but also provides display.time_to_refresh, the number of seconds you need to wait before the display can be refreshed.
 One solution is to sleep a little longer than that and you'll never get the error.
-Another would be to wait for time_to_refresh to go to zero, as show below.
+Another would be to wait for time_to_refresh to go to zero, as shown below.

 import time, board, displayio, terminalio